rudradevpal/k8s-windows-node/README.md

 2. There is some limitation on CNI plugin.
 Until now windows only supports
    * Flannel (vxlan or host-gw) cluster.
    * With a ToR switch.
+3. As we will label the node we have to use node selector to deploy windows based container on that node